All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Mental Health and Body Image

 Weight loss medication can bring up complex emotions.
-Women in particular often navigate societal pressures around body image, and rapid weight changes can affect mental health in both positive and challenging ways.
+Women in particular often find societal pressures around body image, and rapid weight changes can affect mental health in both positive and challenging ways.

 Positive Mental Health Effects